aklivity/zilla-docs/src/how-tos/install.md

 ## zilla.yaml Auto Reconfigure

-Zilla loads the configuration from the `zilla.yaml` file on startup and, by default, logs the configured settings.
-Zilla creates a file watcher to detect changes to the file and reloads the config if any change is detected.
+Zilla loads the configuration from the `zilla.yaml` file on startup and logs the configured settings.
+Restarting Zilla or its container may not be an option, so Zilla creates a file watcher to detect changes to the file and reloads the config if a change is detected.

 Errors and misconfigured parts of the `zilla.yaml` file are detected by zilla and reported via stdout.
 The original config remains in place and can only be replaced by a valid config.